CraftySalamander/RTS_Overlay/Readme.md

 Close to the [Next panel](pictures/common/action_button/to_end.png) button (which will bring you to the Configuration panel), you can select the step of the build order, using the two [arrow buttons](pictures/common/action_button/previous.png).
 The current step of the build order is indicated on the left.
 You can also use the aforementioned hotkeys to change the build order step, even when you do not have the focus on the overlay.

 In case the timer update feature is available and is compatible with the current build order, the [feather/hourglass button](pictures/common/action_button/manual_timer_switch.png) will appear.
 When clicking on it, the build order update will use timing instructions.
 To stop/run, click on the [corresponding button](pictures/common/action_button/start_stop.png).
-The [arrow buttons](pictures/common/action_button/previous.png) now updates the timer by 1 second, while the [reset button](pictures/common/action_button/timer_0.png) with set the timer to 0 second.
+The [arrow buttons](pictures/common/action_button/previous.png) now updates the timer by 1 second, while the [reset button](pictures/common/action_button/timer_0.png) with set the timer to *0:00*.
 When running, the current instruction is highlighted, while the previous and next ones are also shown.
-Hotkeys are also available for all these actions.
+Hotkeys are also available for all these actions (see above).

 The build order typically indicates the number of workers to assign to each resource, the total number of workers/supply and some notes.
 When applicable, the age to reach, the time and/or the number of builders are also indicated.